A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Classification Experiments

 We now demonstrate that iPC shows a similar level of generalization quality compared to BP.
 We test the performance of iPC on different benchmarks.
 Since we focus on generalization quality in this section, all methods are run until convergence, and we have used early stopping to pick the best performing model.
 These experiments were performed using multi-batch training.
 In this case, we lose our advantage in efficiency over BP, as we need to recompute the error every time a new batch is presented.
 However, the proposed algorithm is still much faster than the original formulation of PC, and yields a better classification performance.

 \textbf{Setup of experiments:} We investigate image classification benchmarks using PC, iPC, and BP.
 We first trained a fully connected network with $2$ hidden layers and $64$ hidden neurons per layer on the MNIST dataset \citep{lecun-mnisthandwrittendigit-2010}.
-Then, we trained a mid-size CNN with three convolutional layers with $64-128-64$ kernels followed by two fully connected layers on FashionMNIST, the Street View House Number (SVHN) dataset \citep{svhn}, and CIFAR10 \citep{Krizhevsky2012} with no data augmentation.
+Then, we trained a mid-size CNN with three convolutional layers with $64-128-64$ kernels followed by two fully connected layers on FashionMNIST, the Street View House Number (SVHN) dataset \citep{svhn}, and CIFAR10 \citep{Krizhevsky2012}.
 Finally, we trained AlexNet \citep{Krizhevsky2012}, a large-scale CNN, on CIFAR10.
-To make sure that our results are not the consequence of a specific choice of hyperparameters, we performed a comprehensive grid-search on hyperparameters, and reported the highest accuracy obtained.
-The search is further made robust by averaging over $5$ seeds.
-Particularly, we tested over $8$ learning rates (from $0.000001$ to $0.01$), $4$ values of weight decay ($0.0001,0.001,0.01,0.1$), and $3$ values of the integration step $\gamma$ ($0.1,0.5,1.0$), and each combination of hyperparameters are evaluated with $5$ seeds with mean and standard error reported.
-To conclude, we have used no data augmentation in the experiments.
+To make sure that our results are not the consequence of a specific choice of hyperparameters, we performed a comprehensive grid-search on hyperparameters (more details in the supplementary material), and reported the highest test accuracy obtained.
+We have also carefully checked whether the energy/loss of every model had converged, and this was indeed the case.
+Hence, the worse performance of PC on AlexNet is probably due to scaling properties of PC, rather than a non-converged network.
+This is a problem that we have not experienced using iPC, able to well scale to larger architectures.

+\textbf{Convergence:} In the experiments on AlexNet, under all the hyperparameter combinations tested, iPC only failed to converge when the learning rate of the weights was the largest ($0.01$).
+In total, it converged $88$ times out of $96$ combinations of hyperparameters.
+This is not the case for PC, which converged in only $26$ combinations of hyperparameters out of $96$ (We consider a model to be converged, if the difference between its best test accuracy, and the best test accuracy reached over the whole hyperparameter search, is less than $10\%$).

-\textbf{Results:} In Table~\ref{tab:results}, iPC outperforms BP in all the small- and medium-size architectures.
-For the simplest framework (MNIST on a small~MLP), PC outperforms all the other training methods, with iPC following by a tiny margin ($0.01\%$).
-However, PC fails to scale to more complex problems, where it gets outperformed by all the other training methods.
-The performance of iPC, on the other hand, is stable under changes in size, architecture, and dataset.
-In fact, iPC reaches a slightly better accuracy than BP on most of the considered tasks.
+\textbf{Results:} In Table~\ref{tab:results}, iPC constantly outperforms PC, besides in the simplest framework (MNIST on a small~MLP), where PC has a tiny margin of $0.01\%$.
+But PC fails to scale to more complex problems, where it gets outperformed by all the other training methods.
+The performance of iPC, on the other hand, is stable under changes in size, architecture, and dataset, and is comparable to the one of BP.